We pollute

 Observe the oceans, identify and map wildlife, localize hotspots of high plastic concentration, and more.

-Collecting data, samples and testimonies for use and analysis by the environmental and scientific communities.
+Collect data, samples and testimonies for use and analysis by the environmental and scientific communities.

-Actively interact and connect with coastal residents and local communities to gather testimonies and more information.
+Interact and connect with coastal residents and local communities to gather testimonies and more information.

 Learn best practices, from how to sail more sustainably to how to collect and organize information more effectively.